 Procedure for transferring economics credits for work completed away from Swarthmore

 Students must consult the department chair before taking a non-Swarthmore course for credit.
-In turn, when formally requesting a credit transfer, students must meet with the Department Chair, Prof. Ellen Magenheim, and should always bring evidence -- syllabus, papers, and examinations -- concerning the content of the course.
-Along with these materials, students should bring a completed copy of the Economics Department Validation of Transfer Credit form.
+In turn, when formally requesting a credit transfer, students must meet with the Department Chair, Prof. Philip Jefferson, and should always bring evidence -- syllabus, papers, and examinations -- concerning the content of the course.
+Along with these materials, students should bring a completed copy of the Economics Department Validation of Transfer Credit form [pdf].

 Problems transferring credit may arise in connection with courses offered in programs abroad that are labeled as Economics though they are in fact courses in law, history, or political science; the department does not accept such courses for economics credit.
 It is usually sufficient for partial credit transfer if the course is taught by a qualified economist and is largely analytical in content, as are nearly all courses in Economics departments in American colleges and universities.